rsnodgrass/hassio-addons/matrix-audio-bridge/README.md

      https://github.com/rsnodgrass/hassio-addons
 </pre>

-2. Find the "Multi-Zone Audio Serial Bridge" in the list of add-ons and click Install
+2. Find the "Multi-Zone Audio Bridge" in the list of add-ons and click Install

 ## Configuration

-The zone and source names are optionally configurable on the Multi-Zone Audio Serial Bridge as opposed to on the client side (like in Home Assistant configuration) since there may be multiple clients that are accessing the Bridge's APIs, for instance a standalone Alexa, SmartThings, iOS, Apple Watch integrations or directly via a browser.
+The zone and source names are optionally configurable on the Multi-Zone Audio Bridge as opposed to on the client side (like in Home Assistant configuration) since there may be multiple clients that are accessing the Bridge's APIs, for instance a standalone Alexa, SmartThings, iOS, Apple Watch integrations or directly via a browser.
 This reduces